wearedestination/worldpay-magento2/readme.md

 Troubleshooting
 =================
 I cannot find 'Worldpay Payments' in the configuration page.
 --- Make sure you have uploaded the module into the root directory
 --- Clear Magento cache
 --- Resave your user
 --- Logout and log back in

 When I click 'Worldpay Payments' it responds with a 404 error.
 --- Clear Magento cache
 --- Resave your user
 --- Logout and log back in

 How to resave user
 System -> Permissions -> Users -> Click your user -> Click save user

 How to clear Magento cache
 System -> Cache Management -> Click Flush Cache Storage

 Changelog
 ================

+##### 2.0.17
+Magento 2.0.7 additional_data fix

 ##### 2.0.16
 APM notification fix